LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Motivation

-The second concern focuses on reformatting code at lines 9, and 13, spanning two files.
-These changes represent typical cosmetic edits, which include syntactic formatting, refactoring, or non-functional textual modifications.
+The second concern in Figure \ref{fig:motivate_examples}C (\textit{Example 3}) focuses on reformatting code at lines 9, and 13, spanning two files.
+These changes represent typical \textbf{cosmetic edits}, which include syntactic formatting, refactoring, or non-functional textual modifications.
 Such edits are common in daily software development and usually belong to a single concern.
-However, existing approaches fail to detect and classify these changes correctly, as their rules, features, or graph representations do not model cosmetic edits.
+However, existing approaches fail to detect and classify these changes correctly, as their rules~\cite{barnett2015Heuristic-rule, herzig2016impact}, features~\cite{dias2015EpiceaUntangler}, or graph representations~\cite{parțachi2020flexeme, li2022utango, fan2024HD-GNN} do not model cosmetic edits.
+Due to this oversight, they often fail to correctly isolate cosmetic edits, which can scatter across files and hide within larger functional concerns.

-\textbf{Observation 4 [Cosmetic edit].} \textit{Code changes caused by cosmetic edits, such as syntactic formatting, refactoring, or non-functional textual modifications, often belong to the same concern.}
+To be specific, the cosmetic changes in Example 3 are at lines 9 and 13 (spanning two files): pure whitespace/indentation reformatting edits with no functional impact.
+Prior approaches cannot handle such changes because cosmetic edits introduce no data flow, control flow, or entity references—the very signals that $\delta$-PDG-based methods (UTango~\cite{li2022utango}, Flexeme~\cite{parțachi2020flexeme}) and entity reference graph-based methods (HD-GNN~\cite{fan2024HD-GNN}) rely on.
+These changes are therefore invisible to the graph representations of prior approaches: they either do not appear as meaningful nodes in the graph, or appear as isolated nodes with no edges, and are arbitrarily merged with nearby changes or left ungrouped—without any recognition of their non-functional nature.